oldchefski/Rearc-quest/README.md

 A few resources are needed to configure an Application Load Balancer for this task:
 - The load balancer itself `quest_lb`.
 - Two listeners which will accept connections on:
-    - `quest_listener_80`: HTTP
+    - 80/TCP (HTTP): `quest_listener_80`
-    - `quest_listener_443`: HTTPS
+    - 443/TCP (HTTPS):`quest_listener_443`
 3. A target group, `quest_trgt_grp`, that will receive forwarded connections on 3000/TCP.

 ##### Elastic Container Service
-Using the Elastic Container Serivce with Fargate for the Quest is ideal as it will allow us to only use the resources needed to run the container, and we avoid the need to configure and run docker on a self-managed EC2 Instance.
+Using the Elastic Container Serivce with Fargate for the Quest is ideal as it will allow us to only use the resources needed to run the container and we avoid the need to configure and run docker on a self-managed EC2 Instance.

-- An ECS Cluster is defined as `quest_cluster`
+- An ECS Cluster to hold our resources is defined as `quest_cluster`
-- An ECS Task is defined for our app as `quest_task`:
+- An ECS Task is created for our app as `quest_task`:
-    - An execution role is assigned
+    - An execution IAM role is assigned to provide access to necessary AWS resources.
     - CPU and Memory requirements for the task are set.
     - The application container to use is defined and the `SECRET_WORD` environment variable is passed in.
 - An ECS Service created as `quest_service` which configures our Image to be run in FARGATE.